XunMengWinter/RandomPicker/README.md

 }
 ```

-add the dependency to the the app level build.gradle file
+add the dependency to the app level build.gradle file

 ```
 // replace {x.y.z} with the latest version.